-Our research and development expenses primarily consist of costs incurred for compensation and benefit expenses for our technical staff, including stock-based awards and professional services costs.
+Our research and development expenses consist primarily of personnel costs for our technical staff and consultants providing professional services.

-The \$9.8 million increase in research and development expenses during the three months ended October 31, 2018, as compared to the same period in the prior year, was due to increases in our headcount, primarily as a result of our Cyence acquisition that closed on November 1, 2017.
+The \$1.0 million increase in research and development expenses during the three months ended October 31, 2019, as compared to the same period a year ago, was primarily due to an increase in web hosting costs to support the development of our subscription offerings and cloud strategy.

-Our research and development headcount was 725 at October 31, 2018 compared with 592 at October 31, 2017.
-The increase in headcount reflects our continued investment in our products, and includes 108 employees gained through the Cyence acquisition.
+Our research and development headcount was 724 at October 31, 2019 compared with 725 at October 31, 2018.

-We expect our research and development expenses to continue to increase in absolute dollars as we continue to hire in research and development, and continue to dedicate internal resources to develop, improve and expand the functionality of our solutions.
+We expect our research and development expenses to increase in absolute dollars as we continue to invest in the improvement and functionality of our solutions and to migrate our solutions to the cloud.
 Research and development expenses may also increase if we pursue additional acquisitions.

-Sales and Marketina
+Sales and Marketing

-Our sales and marketing expenses primarily consist of costs incurred for compensation and benefit expenses for our sales and marketing employees, including stock-based awards and commissions.
+Our sales and marketing expenses primarily consist of personnel costs for our sales and marketing employees.
 It also includes travel expenses, professional services for marketing activities, and amortization of certain acquired intangibles.

-The \$8.7 million increase in sales and marketing expenses during the three months ended October 31, 2018, compared to the same period a year ago, was primarily attributable to an increase in personnel expenses of \$4.3 million due to higher headcount to sell our products, an increase of \$1.9 million in marketing and advertising expenses resulting from the timing of expenses for our annual Connections User Conference, which occurred in the first quarter of our current fiscal year compared to the second quarter in our prior fiscal year, and increased amortization expense of \$1.5 million due to the Cyence acquisition, partially offset by the change in accounting for commission costs under ASC 606.
-Under ASC 606, certain commissions are considered a cost to obtain a contract and are capitalized when earned and expensed over the anticipated period of time that goods and services are expected to be provided to a customer, which is approximately five years.
-In the first quarter of fiscal year 2019, we capitalized \$1.7 million of commissions and related costs to obtain a contract, and expensed \$1.0 million.
+The \$0.7 million increase in sales and marketing expenses during the three months ended October 31, 2019, compared to the same period a year ago, was primarily attributable to increases of \$2.9 million in personnel expenses to sell our products, partially offset by a decrease of \$2.5 million in marketing and advertising expenses resulting from the timing of our annual Connections User Conference, which occurred in the second quarter of our current fiscal year compared to the first quarter in our prior fiscal year.

+Under current revenue recognition guidance, certain commissions are capitalized when earned and amortized over the anticipated period of time that goods and services are expected to be provided to a customer, which we estimate to be approximately five years.
+Commissions capitalized were \$0.3 million and \$1.7 million during the three months ended October 31, 2019 and 2018, respectively, and amortization of commissions was \$1.4 million and \$1.0 million during the three months ended October 31, 2019 and 2018, respectively.
+The impact of the accounting for commissions is reflected in the increase in personnel expenses.

-Our sales and marketing headcount was 345 at October 31, 2018 compared with 295 at October 31, 2017.
+Our sales and marketing headcount was 364 at October 31, 2019 compared with 345 at October 31, 2018.

-We expect our sales and marketing expenses to continue to increase in absolute dollars as we continue to invest in sales and marketing activities to support our business growth and objectives.
+We expect our sales and marketing expenses to increase in absolute dollars as we continue to invest in sales and marketing activities to support our business growth and objectives.